cyberbotics/webots-cloud/README.md

 ### Competitor

-To setup a Webots repository aimed at participating in a competition, you should create it from the competition template repository, that is provided on the competion repository
+To setup a Webots repository aimed at participating in a competition, you should create it from the competition template repository, that is provided on the competion repository.

 ## database